The Voice CMS provides a powerful WYSIWYG editor for modifying the pages and content within your website.

 There are three key ways to add media or links using the WYSIWYG editor:

-- If you want to add a link to an asset to some existing text or image, select the text/image in the editor and click the Insert/Edit Link button .
-In the dialogue box click the Browse button next to the Link URL field, then select the asset you want to link to and the dialogue will close and fill in the fields on the original dialogue box.
+- If you want to add a link to an asset some existing text or image, select the text/image in the editor and click the Insert/edit Link button (chain links).
+In the dialogue box click the URL button to the right of the URL field, then select the asset you want to link to and the dialogue will close and fill in the fields on the original dialogue box.
 Change any settings as required, and click Insert.
 The selected text/image will be converted into a link to the asset.

 Adding Media From Within the WYSIWYG Editor